CODE OF ETHICS

 A member shall have knowledge of and strictly comply with all laws and regulations relating to his professional activities and shall comply with the rules of any related professional organisation to which he belongs.

-The administration of this Code and matters related to it shall, subject to Article 55 of the Institute’s Articles of Association, be vested in the Ethics and Standards Committee.
-Any matter of misconduct or negligence related to this Code shall be referred by the Council to the Ethics and Standards Committee for recommendation on appropriate action to be taken.
+The administration of this Code and matters related to it shall, subject to paragraph 42 of the Constitution, be vested in the Ethics and Standards Committee.
+Any matter or complaint regarding misconduct or negligence related to this Code shall be dealt with in accordance with the Complaints Management Process.